martinsrun/martinsrun.github.io/about.md

 permalink: /about/
 ---

-Some guy who writes a blog about something.
+Some guy who blogs on something.